 Mana – Mana is probably one of the best “fast food” vegetarian places I have been to in Hong Kong.
 I’ve been there about four times now and love it.
 You can get wraps, salad bowls, desserts, juices.
 All of it is vegetarian and relatively cheap.
 It’s crazy busy at lunch time so avoid peak times.
 Also their falafel wrap is amazing.
 Deff try.

-Lok Cha Tea House – A vegetarian dim sum house in Hong Kong.
+Lok Cha Tea House – Some of the best vegetarian food in Hong Kong.
 I came here for my 25 birthday and wasn’t disappointed.
-I went a little crazy in here ordering but everything was really good.
-The only thing I wouldn’t get was the sesame rice wraps because it tasted like peanut butter in a floppy rice paper.
-Their dumplings and onion cakes were awesome.
-You have to order a tea with your food and the tea is as expensive as the food.
+I went a little crazy ordering but everything was really good.
+The only thing I wouldn’t get again was the sesame rice wraps because it tasted like peanut butter on a floppy rice paper.
+Their dumplings and onion cakes were awesome though, I highly recommend.
+You have to order a tea with your food which I thought was strange.
+The tea is as expensive as the food so choose wisely.

-Teakha – When I saw the name Teakha I knew I had to go!
+Teakha – When I saw the name Teakha I knew I had to go.
 Teakha is the name of my dog so I couldn’t help myself.
-We got some scones and the matcha white chocolate one was amazinggg.
-Since they are so small you have to order a drink as well in order for the owners to keep the place running.
-I wasn’t a huge fan of the chai I got but I think that’s because they put pepper in it and I detest pepper.
+We got some scones and the matcha white chocolate one was amazing.
+Since Teakha is such a small cafe you have to order a drink as well in order for the owners to keep the place running.
+I wasn’t a huge fan of the chai I got but it’s worth checking out.

 Mammy Pancake – If you’ve every Googled food in Hong Kong then you’ve probably seen one of the famous egg waffles.
-Hong Kong is famous for their egg waffles and this is definitely the place to get them!
+Hong Kong is famous for their egg waffles and this is definitely the place to get them.
 I got the chestnut egg waffle and Aaron got the coffee one.
-I really wanted to go back and try the green tea and chocolate but didn’t have time.
+I really wanted to go back and try the green tea and chocolate one but didn’t have time.
 Next time I will for sure.
 If you’re a foodie Instagramer this is your place.

 Tai Cheong Bakery – This bakery is on my foodies guide for obvious reasons.
 I’ve had egg tarts all over Canada and nothing can compare to this bakery.
-And it’s still one of the best bakeries I’ve ever been to!
-This place is usually lined up out the door but they move quick.
-Their egg tarts are unreallllll.
+And it’s still one of the best bakeries I’ve ever been to.
+This place is usually lined up out the door but it moves quick.
+Their egg tarts are unreal.
 Hands down one of my favourite to go treats in Hong Kong.

-Cafe Deco Pizzeria – We went here twice one weekend in Hong Kong and loved it!
+Cafe Deco Pizzeria – We went here twice one weekend in Hong Kong.
 I was just outside of our Airbnb so it was super convenient.
 Their pizzas are awesome and you can get take out.
 It’s about $25 Canadian for one pizza so the prices are steep but I think that’s average for Hong Kong?

 For more on Hong Kong check out this post.
 Hope you enjoyed this foodies guide to Hong Kong.
 Any other foodies out there?
 What are some of your favourite places to eat?
 Share in the comments!